Hallelujah78/crossword-app/AI For Everyone.md

     - eg, feedback from AI team might be to collect the data from the factory machine every minute instead of every 10 minutes
   - **Avoid Assumptions**: Don’t assume data will be valuable without proper AI evaluation.
   - just because you have a lot of data, doesn't mean it is useful for AI
-- **Data Quality Issues**: Data can have errors or missing values, and it’s cruc ial to clean it.
+- **Data Quality Issues**: Data can have errors or missing values, and it’s crucial to clean it.
 - garbage in, garbage out
 - examples of data problems
     - take the house size and price data from before, but for some rows the number of bedrooms is unknown and in some cases the price is unknown, and the size in sq feet might be unknown